rickydodd-tools/zem/README.md

 # Zip 'em! (zem)
-zem is a tool for quickly zipping files with specific file extensions.
+zem is a tool for quickly and recursively zipping files with specific file extensions.

 ## Examples
 These examples can also be obtained from the command-line with `zem --tldr`.